SendiAp/Remaining/README.md

-## I asked a frenchman if he played video games.
-He said "Wii"
+## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.